bitsacco/os/README.md

-# Bitsacco Open Source
+# Bitsacco Server

-[Bitsacco Open Source](https://github.com/bitsacco/opensource) is home to services and components powering the [Bitsacco](https://bitsacco.com) platform.
+[Bitsacco Server](https://github.com/bitsacco/opensource) is an open source model for running Savings and Credit Cooperatives (SACCO) community banks.
+This service provides for

 ## Contributing